-However, not all online jewelry retailers offer great deals when shopping for diamond bracelets.
-Some tend to be pricier than others (known as “the best of the best”), so you might want to spend some time shopping around to find the best price on your diamond bracelet.
+However, not all online jewelry retailers offer great deals when shopping for diamond bracelets and tennis bracelets.
+Some tend to be pricier than others (known as “the best of the best”), so you might want to spend some time shopping around to find the best price on your diamond bracelet or tennis bracelet.

 Red Flags When Buying Diamond Bracelets Online?

-There are a few things to keep in mind when buying diamond bracelets online.
+There are a few things to keep in mind when buying diamond bracelets and tennis bracelets online.

 First, you need to make sure your product comes with a quality certificate.
 Generally speaking, certificates from GIA or AGS are considered the gold standard in the diamond industry because of their consistent grading criteria.
 If the diamonds don’t come with a certificate from either grading entity, look elsewhere to avoid disappointment.

 Certificates issued by different grading entities aren’t very reliable and they often don’t reflect the actual quality of the diamond being graded, which means you’ll likely end up with a subpar product or even a simulated diamond in some of the worst cases.

 Next, always shop with retailers that provide a convenient return policy.
 Usually, 30 days from delivery is standard and will give you a reasonable timeframe to return your product if you’re not happy.
 Not all retailers will let you return your product for free, which means you need to pay extra to get insurance in case it gets lost on the way back to the jeweler.

 If a shorter return window is offered, we recommend you shop elsewhere.
 That’s because defects in things like a tennis bracelet aren’t always obvious within the first 1-2 weeks of receiving your bracelet, so a longer return window will provide extra peace of mind.

 Lastly, make sure you get some sort of warranty with your purchase.
 A warranty is basically a jeweler’s quality promise to you and an important aspect of after sales.
 What happens if any of the diamonds in your tennis bracelet or other type of diamond bracelet falls off?
 What if the clasp isn’t working properly?
-A warranty will ensure your purchase is covered in any situation where your bracelet needs servicing due to a manufacturing defect.
+A warranty will ensure your purchase is covered in any situation where your diamond bracelet or tennis bracelet needs servicing.

 How to Get the Best Deal When Buying Diamond Bracelets Online?

-We’re here to make sure you’re getting the very best deal when buying diamond bracelets online.
+We’re here to make sure you’re getting the very best deal when buying diamond bracelets and tennis bracelets online.
 Keep reading for our 3 essential tips!

 1. Choose the Diamond Quality Carefully

 Compared to other things such as clothing or even other types of jewlery, diamond jewelry is notoriously difficult to shop for.
 You’ve got to think about cut, carat, color and clarity, which can all make a big difference in both the price and quality of the product.
 The good news is that a diamond bracelet or a tennis bracelet tends to be easier to choose because of the relatively small size of the diamonds compared to, say, rings.

 Let's take a tennis bracelet for example, diamonds in a tennis bracelet with a total carat weight of 0.5-1 carats will be too small to have any visible defects.
-This offers a bargain opportunity as you can compromise on some quality specs without much of a difference to the actual look of the bracelet.
+A tennis bracelet sometimes offers a bargain opportunity as you can compromise on some quality specs without much of a difference to the actual look of the bracelet.

 We highly recommend a diamond bracelet or a tennis bracelet with an “ideal” or “excellent” cut to maximize brilliance and fire.
 This can also outset any other defects or lower color/clarity ratings.

 2. Make Sure You Get a Quality Certificate